wpbones/geolocalizer/README.md

 ## Shortcode

 Geolocalizer provides a shortcode method.
-You can define you own shortocde in the your shortcode provider class:
+You can define you own shortcode in the your shortcode provider class:

 ```php
 use WPMyPlugin\WPBones\Foundation\WordPressShortcodesServiceProvider as ServiceProvider;